cathiele/rpngo/USER_GUIDE.md

 ## Serial communications between PC and PicoCalc

-Serial communications are off-by-defualt on the PicoCalc becuase of a performance penalty of having them enabled.
-For example, printing can get throttled by the 115200 buad rate of the UART.
-They can be enabled by issuing this command on the PicoCalc:

-    true serial
+Serial is always enabled in the PicoCalc and ili9341 builds.
+If the code produces log messages or a panic, it will be written there.

+The result of commands that print to the input window will also be sent to the serial port by default.
+You can control if the Pico sends you characters by setting the `.echo` variable to `true` or anything else (including deleted), to disable the printing.

 If you want them on all of the time, you can add the above line to `startup/lcd320.go`.

-Once-enabled, you can use `tinygo monitor`, `screen`, `minicom` or some other serial communications software to send and receive information from the PicoCalc using it's USB-C interface.
+You can use `tinygo monitor`, `screen`, `minicom` or some other serial communications software to send and receive information from the PicoCalc using it's USB-C interface.